Foxboro High girls basketball state champs visit Gillette Stadium, meet Kraft

-FOXBORO — The Foxboro High girls basketball team continued its celebration for its MIAA Division 2 girls basketball state title on Wednesday, accepting an invite to Gillette Stadium to celebrate with New England Patriots brass for an afternoon.
+FOXBORO — The Foxboro High girls basketball team continued its celebration for its MIAA Division 2 girls basketball state title last Wednesday, accepting an invitation to Gillette Stadium to celebrate with New England Patriots brass for an afternoon.

 “He told us stories and spent some time with the girls with pictures,” Downs said.
 “We got to go on the field, another really fun experience with their names going around (the scoreboard.)”